数学相关

 !f::Function

-Predicate function negation: when the argument of ! is a function, it returns a function which computes the boolean negation of f.
+Predicate function negation: when the argument of ! is a function, it returns a composed function which computes the boolean negation of f.

 See also .